Inherited Ancient Cypriot Artifacts? A Guide to Legally and Ethically Selling Your Collection

 If an artifact was taken out of Cyprus after its antiquities laws were enacted, it must have been accompanied by a legal export permit issued by the Department of Antiquities, Cyprus.
 Selling items known or suspected to have been illegally exported from Cyprus carries significant legal and ethical risks.

-Steps to Take if You Want to Sell Cypriot Antiquities
+Steps to Selling Cypriot Antiquities Responsibly

 Ethical Selling: Beyond the Law